andydaehn/Drug_Classification/README.md

 ### No code
 This project features a dashboard with no code that can be viewed with Voila.
-To see the Voila dashboard with no code click the "Voila" button.
+To see the Voila dashboard with no code click the "Voila" button with the curvy yellow line.

 <img src="pictures/voila_button.png" alt="drawing" width="600"/>